“The best way to find yourself, is to lose yourself in the service of others.” Gandhi

 “Our volunteer visitors are all different, what they have in common is a love of music and a boundless enthusiasm for giving their time to musicians.”
 Angela Riches-Heed, Senior Regional Officer.

 Volunteer Visitors play a vital role by visiting older musicians in their homes.
-They provide a listening ear and a reassurance that Help Musicians UK is there to help when needed.
+They provide a listening ear and a reassurance that Help Musicians is there to help when needed.

 For a musician who is socially isolated or has feelings of loneliness, they are able to spend time with volunteers who are genuinely interested in them.